1712n/dn-institute/README.md

+## DNI PR Approval Criteria
-## Before committing to this repository, please ensure your submission meets the following criteria:
+Before committing to this repository, please ensure your submission meets the following criteria:

 - File name - YYYY-MM-DD-entity-that-was-hacked.md
 - All required headers: